JonBons/Sublime-SQF-Language/README.md

 This repository includes a GitHub Action that checks the upstream SQF/Arma grammar definitions and regenerates artifacts automatically.

 - **Schedule:** Every **Saturday at 13:00 UTC** (`0 13 * * 6`).
-- If changes are detected, it runs `generate_sqf_template.py` and commits the updated `SQF.tmLanguage` and completions.
+- It runs `generate_sqf_template.py`, if changes are detected it commits the updated `SQF.tmLanguage` and completions.
 The commit message includes the upstream version (from [vlad333000/vscode-sqf](https://github.com/vlad333000/vscode-sqf)) and the short commit hash of the upstream change.

 ## Credits